OlgaCarvalho/first_personal_website/pages/work.md

 ## 🎓 Student

-  * MSc in Electrical and Computer Engineering at *Instituto Superior Técnico*
+  * MSc in Electrotechnical and Computer Engineering at *Instituto Superior Técnico*
     * MSc in Electrical Engineering and Informatics at *Technical University of Košice* (Erasmus)
-  * BSc in Electrical and Computer Engineering at *Instituto Superior Técnico*
+  * BSc in Electrotechnical and Computer Engineering at *Instituto Superior Técnico*